Kurakahani/kurakahani.github.io/README.md

-# Kurakahani Podcast Extraction and RSS Feed Generation
+# Kurakahani Podcast Extraction, RSS Feed Generation and Website Creation

-This project aims to automate the extraction of audio content from the "Kurakahani" podcast videos on YouTube, convert them to audio files, and generate an RSS feed for easy distribution.
-The audio files and the RSS feed are made available on this GitHub repository.
+This project aims to automate the extraction of audio content from the "Kurakahani" podcast videos on YouTube, convert them to audio files, generate an RSS feed, and finally create a website at [kurakahani.github.io](https://kurakahani.github.io) where users can easily access and explore the podcast's episodes.

 ## Table of Contents
 - [About the Project](#about-the-project)